Why You Pick Fights in a Relationship — And How to Stop

 Marriage makes you a button-pushing pro.
 Husbands and wives know instinctively which small habits or phrases or actions annoy the hell out of their significant other.
 What spouse doesn’t, on occasion, loudly gargle a mouthful of Listerine on purpose to aggravate their noise-prone wife, or sneak in and spook an easily-scared husband in the shower?
-It’s fun and playful to provoke one another.
-But there’s another way certain people intentionally provoke their spouses that’s far less enjoyable: by picking fights.
+It’s fun and playful.
+But there’s another way certain people intentionally provoke their spouses that’s far less enjoyable: Picking fights.

-Arguments.
-Blow outs.
-Spats.
-Passive-aggressive battle royales.
 Marriage is home to fights of every shape, size, and style.
-But some more aggressive partners are wired to pick fights because they had a bad day or are just in the mood to spar.
-It’s a horrible, exhausting habit, one that can grind a relationship down to dust.
+But some partners are wired to pick fights because they had a bad day or are just in the mood to spar.
+It’s a frustrating, exhausting habit that can quickly grind people down. t

 So what drives someone to pick fights in a relationship?
 According to Courtney Glashow, LCSW owner and psychotherapist at Anchor Therapy in Hoboken, New Jersey, it usually stems from an unconscious projection of anger.

 Say someone has a boss who pissed them off at work.
-They’re really not in a position to yell at their superior so instead they hold in that anger until they get home.
+They’re really not in a position to yell at their superior so instead they swallow it.
 That anger manifests in many ways, including the picking of fights.

 Glashow says that, very often, people who look back at the arguments they start will have a tough time figuring out what made them angry in the first place.
 This, she says, is because they’re not letting their stress and anger out in a healthy way.